Tractable Uncertainty for Structure Learning: Tractable Representations for Bayesian Structure Learning

 To illustrate this, we first define some notation.
 Given any variable subset $S \subseteq \bnvariables$, let $\order_{S}$ denote an ordering (permutation) over variables in $S$, and $G_{S} \triangleq \{G_i: i \in S\}$ denote the set of parent sets for each variable $i$ in $S$.

-Now, suppose we partition the set of Bayesian network variables $\{1, ..., d\}$ into two subsets $(S_1, S_2)$, and consider conditioning on the event that all variables in $S_1$ come before $S_2$ in the ordering, that is, the order partitions as $\order = (\order_{S_1}, \order_{S_2})$.
+Now, suppose we partition the set of BN variables $\{1, ..., d\}$ into two subsets $(S_1, S_2)$, and consider conditioning on the event that all variables in $S_1$ come before $S_2$ in the ordering, that is, the order partitions as $\order = (\order_{S_1}, \order_{S_2})$.
 In this case, the conditional distribution can be written as:

 Notice that the distribution has factorized into two terms, which respectively include only $(\order_{S_1}, G_{S_1})$ and $(\order_{S_2}, G_{S_2})$.
 In fact, if we define the following (unnormalized) distribution over $(\order_{S_2}, G_{S_2})$: